jiangpengcheng/bash-runtime/README.md

 ![structure](./docs/images/structure.jpg)

 The project creates:
-1. a consumer to subscript all input topics, and retrieve messages from them
+1. a consumer to subscribe  all input topics, and retrieve messages from them
 2. a producer to send processed message to output topic
 3. a producer to send log messages to log topic when configured
 4. a bash script executor to exec the script